Welcome to today's edition of the Rush 24-7 podcast.

 What was the proverbial straw that broke your camel's back?

-I said, okay, I can't I can't stay with these people anymore.
+I said, okay, I can't stay with these people anymore.

-You know, I think that I think that uh that it is the re-emergence of Jerry Brown and his his running for governor in California again.
+You know, I think that it is the re-emergence of Jerry Brown and his running for governor in California again.

-The idea the idea that the state would re-elect someone that is so far off base is just I can't fathom it.
+The idea that the state would re-elect someone that is so far off base is just, I can't fathom it.

-Well, probably didn't help when you learned yesterday that California welfare recipients are cashing their checks on cruise ships in Miami and in at ATM machines at Las Vegas casinos.
+Well, it probably didn't help when you learned yesterday that California welfare recipients are cashing their checks on cruise ships in Miami and in ATM machines at Las Vegas casinos.

 This is a true story.

-California welfare I I saw this and it made me sometimes I have to slap myself to to get myself back to reality.
+I saw this and it made me sometimes have to slap myself to get myself back to reality.

-And the idea that that even in this recession that we are a country, um the soup line America, it isn't you know, welfare in this country, poverty in this country is is uh good living compared to poverty elsewhere in the world.
+And the idea that even in this recession, that we are a country, soup line America, it isn't, you know, welfare in this country, poverty in this country is good living compared to poverty elsewhere in the world.

-I just uh it just didn't I hear the Democrats whining and moaning about how horrible life is?
+I just, did I hear the Democrats whining and moaning about how horrible life is?

 No, I did not say poverty is good.

-You think the drive-by is a gonna quote quote me saying poverty is good.
+You think the drive-bys are going to, they're quote-unquote me say poverty is good.

 No, no, no.